 Treaty and Reservationfter fur trading posts run by British and American companies multiplied throughout the greater "Oregon country," with free traders also circulating among Indian settlements, Christian missionaries followed, bringing a new religion, classroom education, and a different form of medical care.

 Photogravure print from The North American Indian, Vol. 8, Plate 284

 Edward Curtis's caption for this photo reads: "Clad in her deerskin dress of the plains and her basketry hat of the coast, the girl pauses on the grim lava rocks above The Dalles, looking out across the thundering rapids, perhaps observing the activities of her friends in the village Wasko."
-After about 1850, Indians west of the Rockies abandoned the practice of flattening their babies' heads.
+Indians west of the Rockies abandoned the practice of flattening their babies' heads after about 1850.

 White farm families began homesteading central Washington lands in the early 1850s, moving east from the Willamette Valley.
 In 1855, two years after Washington Territory was created, its governor Isaac I. Stevens negotiated the Treaty of Yakama, which consolidated the Wishrams and thirteen other tribes and bands, including Chinookan, Sahaptian, and Salishan speakers.
-The Wishrams were one of the more resistant tribes in moving onto the Yakama Indian Reservation, which is headquartered at Toppenish, Washington.
-When they did move there, they assimilated into the consolidated tribes, which include the Yakama, the Palouse, and other nations.
-Traditional Wishram fishing sites on the Columbia River were lost with the 1957 creation of The Dalles Dam.
+The Wishrams resisted the U.S. government's plan for them to move onto the Yakama Indian Reservation, which is headquartered at Toppenish, Washington.
+When finally they did move there, they were assimilated into the consolidated tribes, which include the Yakama and the Palouse.
+The government's final act in the generations-long campaign to eliminate native life-ways was the flooding of nearly all of the traditional Wishram fishing sites on the Columbia with the completion of The Dalles Dam in 1957.

 — Barbara Fifer; 08/06